 Pledges can be a great motivational tool, but what about after the 30 days is over?
 Just as after a weight-loss program, we have to create an enduring plan for maintaining the good practices we cultivate while working towards our musical goals.

 When in maintenance mode we might speak in terms of intentions rather than goals.
 Life coach Jennifer Louden writes that the word intention comes from the Latin “intendere” which means “to stretch toward something.”
 Louden suggests that while a goal drives you toward a future outcome, an intention helps keep you in the present.
 Louden writes:

 The goal feels positive, but closed, almost a should, and it doesn’t inspire the imagination nearly as much as the intention, which feels open-ended, expansive, encouraging….

-Instead of, or in addition to setting a goal such as, “I will learn this piece in 60 days,” you might want to form an intention, such as, “I am folding piano practice into my life at least four days per week,” or, “I am exploring improvisation in my piano studies thisyear,” or “I am going to halt negative self-talk by celebrating my accomplishments,” etc.
+Instead of, or in addition to setting a goal such as, “I will learn this piece in 60 days,” you might want to form an intention, such as, “I am folding piano practice into my life four days per week.”
+Or, “I am exploring improvisation in my piano studies this year,” etc.